aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

   readonly origin: string;

   /**
-   * The URL to an S3 object that holds the contents of the .jsii assembly file
+   * The URL to an S3 object that holds the contents of the npm package `.tgz`
-   * that has been discovered and is submitted for injestion in the Construct
+   * bundle that has been discovered and is submitted for injestion in the
-   * Hub.
+   * Construct Hub.
    */
-  readonly assemblyUri: URL;
+  readonly packageUri: URL;

   /**
    * The timestamp at which the version has been created in the package